basarevych/dynamic-table/docs/doctrine-odm-adapter.md

 Doctrine Adapter
 ----------------

-An entity we will create DynamicTable for: [Application\Entity\Sample](https://github.com/basarevych/dynamic-table/blob/demo-zf2/module/Application/src/Application/Entity/Sample.php)
+The document we will create DynamicTable for: [Application\Document\Sample](https://github.com/basarevych/dynamic-table/blob/demo-zf2/module/Application/src/Application/Document/Sample.php)

 Here is the table: